mahozad/vectors/README.md

 ---

+For how to show RTL language along paths see [this post](https://stackoverflow.com/q/24849981/)

+---

 To reference files from other wikipedia languages prefix its name with the language code.
 For example [[fa:logo.svg]].
 See [this help page](https://en.wikipedia.org/wiki/Help:Interlanguage_links) for more info